snrnats/doc-centre/docfx_project/reports/by-carrier.md

 # Volume by Carrier

-The **Volume by Carrier** report enables you to see a breakdown of how many consignments and packages you have shipped with each of your carriers and how the volume of consignments shipped with each carrier has changed over time.
+The **Volume by Carrier** report displays a breakdown of how many consignments and packages you have shipped with each of your carriers, and shows how the volume of consignments shipped with each carrier has changed over time.

 It comprises a table listing consignment and packages data, a **Consignments by Carrier** pie chart showing each carrier's share of your consignments, and **Consignments Shipped by Carrier Over Time** line graph.

 <a href="../images/reports/by-carrier.png" target="_blank">
     <img src="../images/reports/by-carrier.png"/>